tedious/TedivmStashBundle/README.md

 If you want to use multiple drivers in sequence, you can list them separately:

     stash:
-        handlers: [ Apc, FileSystem ]
+        drivers: [ Apc, FileSystem ]
         Apc: ~
         FileSystem:
             path: /tmp

-The cache service will automatically be configured with a Composite handler, with the drivers queried in the specified order (for example, in this example, Apc would be queried first, followed by FileSystem if that query failed.)
+The cache service will automatically be configured with a Composite driver, with the drivers queried in the specified order (for example, in this example, Apc would be queried first, followed by FileSystem if that query failed.)

 ### In-Memory ###